oll-korreckt/grammar/src/markdown/info/elements/partOfSpeech/noun.md

 # Noun
 <!-- +elementInfo -->
 <!-- !noun -->
 When one asks: "what is a noun?" the answer typically received is "a person, place, or thing."
-In practice, most nouns are composed of a single word but it is possible to have nouns that are composed of two or more words.
 <!-- !noun -->

 ## Properties